Yemen: drained, uncertain, and ignored – a series on Yemen, part 3

 Yemen is located on the southern edge of the Arabian peninsula, with the Red Sea and Egypt to its west, the Gulf of Aden and the Horn of Africa to its south, Oman on its northeastern border, and Saudi Arabia along its northern border.
 Once benign representations of Yemen’s geography and sovereignty, those borders now symbolize nothing but profound anguish.
 The edges outlining a nation whose people remain imprisoned while waiting for life-saving aid which may not come.
 What at one point was a country grappling with the contradictions of 21st century development and economic growth has been bombed so viciously and blockaded so resolutely that close to a million of its inhabitants may die from a disease easily cured by oral rehydration therapy – a medical expression for treatment by purified water and modest amounts of sugar, salt, and zinc supplements.
 Condiments and a few bottles from a local pharmacy in any European country, and water.
 That is all.
 And yet the international community continues to watch in horror, its reaction anemic, its response stunted.

 It is of the utmost importance now, if only in spirit, to confront the individuals and institutions responsible for the pain felt by the millions who have done nothing wrong.
-“Death hangs over you.
-While you live, while it is in your power, be good,” observed Marcus Aurelius.
+The famously reluctant Marcus Aurelius wrote, “Death hangs over you.
+While you live, while it is in your power, be good.”
 It is necessary, again and again, to name names.
 To be good by never forgetting the horrific actions of those who would want the world to do nothing but forget their role in an historic cruelty.

 On December 4th Ali Abdullah Saleh, the man who preceded Hadi as Yemen’s authoritarian president, who once was the Houthi’s mortal enemy before allying with them to reclaim his throne, was killed.
 The future is bleak.
 And yet at no point should anyone forget those who are responsible for the civil war and their countless, faceless victims.
 Should the many conflicts in the Middle East ever end, and should peace ever return to the region for however short a period of time, it would be a final cruelty for the world to forget what happened in Yemen.